happyuc-project/meteor-package-tools/README.md

     - `cad`
     - `gbp`
     - `jpy`
-    - And all ether units ('hucer', 'finney', 'wei', etc)
+    - And all huc units ('hucer', 'finney', 'wei', etc)

-**Note** As non-meteor package you can only use the ether units.
+**Note** As non-meteor package you can only use the huc units.

 ---

-### EthTools.ticker
+### HucTools.ticker

-    EthTools.ticker.start();
+    HucTools.ticker.start();
-    EthTools.ticker.findOne(unit)
+    HucTools.ticker.findOne(unit)

 **Note** This is only available when used as a Meteor package.

 To start polling for ticker prices run `HucTools.ticker.start()`

-It gives you the latest price for ether based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XETHZEUR,XXBTZUSD).
+It gives you the latest price for huc based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XETHZEUR,XXBTZUSD).
 `HucTools.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.

 The ticker will be updated every 30 seconds.